-In about 1869 or 1870, the Jenningses relocated west with their married daughter and son in law, Catherine and Reuben H. Ryan.
-They settled in Iowa in Tama, Tama County.
+In about 1869 or 1870, the Jenningses relocated west with their married daughter and son in law, Kate and Reuben H. Ryan.
+They settled in Iowa in Tama, Tama County, although how the aged David made the long journey is a mystery.
 David and Catherine are shown in the Ryan household in the 1870 census.

 David died in Tama on May 5, 1872 at the age of 82.
 His remains were interred in Tama's Oak Hill Cemetery.

 Catherine survived him by 14 years.
 She passed into eternity in Tama on April 26, 1886, at the ripe old age of 94.
 Burial was in the Oak Hill Cemetery in Tama.
 [Find-a-Grave]

 She is named in the booklet Reflections: Ursina 1787-1994 and in the 1884 History of Bedford, Somerset and Fulton Counties, Pennsylvania.

 Daughter Isabelle Jennings (1836- ? ) was born in about 1836.

 Daughter Clarinda Jennings (1838- ? ) was born in about 1838.